About Haute Dawgs

 Haute Dawgs accepts applications to the club on a continuous basis.
 All breeds of dogs, including mixed breeds, are welcome.
 Requirements for membership are:

-- Active participation in at least 2 club functions and attendance at one meeting.
+- Active participation in at least 2 club functions

 - Recommendation by two club members that have been members for at least 1 full year.